Área Protegida Municipal Curichi Cuajo eBird Hotspot

 Thamnophilus sticturus/Bolivian Slaty-Antshrike

 The Curichi Cuajo (Curichi = wetland, Cuajo = Rufescent Tiger Heron) can be visited by walking just over a kilometer from the town square on the road to the Surutú River.
-Observation is possible independently along the road; in order to access the observation tower and 1.2 km trail (dry season) through secondary forest, a guide is needed.
+Observation is possible independently along the road; observation tower currently out of commission.
 In the mornings and evenings it is common to see the Hoatzin, Rufescent Tiger Heron, Black-capped Donacobius and a variety of other species in the vicinity of the observation tower.